ferdiansyah0611/brightstar-md-editor/README.md

 ### Option

-The MD Editor supports the following options:
+The Brightstar MD Editor supports the following options:

 **autoSave**